fscutti/pyrate/README.md

 Alternatively you can run above also everytime you want to use pyrate (just might take a couple of seconds longer).
 It sets the $PYRATE variable which is important for pyrate to know is root directory (`source` makes sure this variable persists after running the script, so just doing `./setup.sh` will result in crashes).

 ## **Testing**
-We use robot-framework for testing.
+We use [robot-framework](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html) for testing.
 All tests go to `./test` and end with `.robot`.
-See the example.
+See the example in the folder.
 Run all tests:

     robot ./test # runs all tests in the directory ending with `.robot`